What is child maintenance?

 In the case of parentage disagreements - if one named parent denies that they are the parent of the child in question - the CMS can ask both named parents to take a DNA test or can ask a court to make a decision.
 During a dispute, if the named parent has assumed parentage (eg they are named on the birth certificate), they will still need to pay child maintenance but the CMS may refund amounts paid if non-parentage is proved.

-Family based arrangements vs Child Maintenance Service
+Family-based arrangements vs Child Maintenance Service

-If two parents can agree on a family-based arrangement to cover child maintenance payments, this is cheaper, more efficient and less acrimonious than relying on the CMS.
+If both parents can agree on a family-based arrangement to cover child maintenance payments, this is cheaper, more efficient and less acrimonious than relying on the CMS.
 Although a family-based arrangement is not legally binding, if difficulties arise, the CMS can step in.
 However, there are various fees charged by the CMS and these are higher if they also have to collect and distribute payments.
 Nevertheless, the CMS is very useful if parents cannot reach an agreement between themselves or in cases involving domestic violence.